Bi-State Wildlife Hotline

 Orphaned Wildlife Separated From Mom

-Baby Squirrels fell out of a tree during a storm, Baby Skunks wandering around alone after Momma Skunk was hit by a car nearby, Raccoon pup all alone on the ground, a baby Beaver or Otter washed up on a river bed, baby Bunnies that seem abandoned by Mom, Fox pup found alone in the woods, Bobcat kittens alone in distress, etc.
+Baby Squirrels fell out of a tree during a storm, Baby Skunks wandering around alone after Momma Skunk was hit by a car nearby, a baby Raccoon all alone on the ground, a baby Beaver or Otter washed up on a river bed, baby Bunnies that seem abandoned by Mom, Fox pup found alone in the woods, Bobcat kittens alone in distress, etc.

-Abuse Reporting & How to Abide By Wildlife Codes, Laws, and Regulations
+Abuse Reporting & Help Understanding Wildlife Codes, Laws, and Regulations

-Neighbor is trapping wildlife and not attending to the traps at least once every 12 hours, Coworker is hunting outside of hunting season, Neighborhood kids are terrorizing birds and squirrels and shooting them with bb guns, Neighbor feeds the wildlife and has created a health hazard with the overpopulation of wildlife in your area.
-As well as things like – I found a deer hit by car and would like to keep it for the meat, can I legally do that?
-When does turkey season begin?
-Do I need a permit to trap a squirrel in my attic?
-Can I shoot a raccoon that is getting into my trash, Can I shoot a coyote trying to get into my chicken coop, and much more.
+Neighbor is trapping wildlife and not attending to the traps, Pest Control companies behaving inhumanely, Coworker is hunting outside of hunting season, Neighborhood kids are terrorizing birds and squirrels and shooting them with bb guns, Neighbor feeds the wildlife and has created a health hazard with the overpopulation of wildlife in your area.
+As well as things like – I found a deer hit by car, What do I with wildlife in a trap, Do I need a permit to trap a squirrel in my attic, Can I shoot a raccoon that is getting into my trash, Can I shoot a coyote trying to get into my chicken coop, and much more.

 There are many other questions that we would be happy to discuss, just give us a call if you cannot find the answer you were looking for here on the website.
 You can also contact us via email here.
 For urgent matters, call the Hotline @ 1-855-WILD-HELP (1-855-945-3435) or locally at (636) 492-1610 anytime.
 Specialists are available 24 -hours a day, 7 days per week.
-It is rare for a caller to have to leave us a message via voice mail, but please know that if you leave us a message, we will return your call in less than 60 minutes, any time of day.

-We are a 100% volunteer based organization.
+We are a 100% volunteer-based organization.
 Our wildlife specialists are training to answer your questions regarding all native wildlife.
 All of our staff members are state licensed wildlife rehabilitators, retired wildlife rehabilitators, or wildlife rehabilitators in training.
-Our specialists are here to help you with your wildlife concerns and help the public learn the correct information about these animals, in order to solve conflicts in a way that benefits everyone, and does no harm to the animal, or the environment around us.
+Our specialists are here to help you with your wildlife concerns and help the public learn the correct information about native wildlife, in order to solve conflicts humanely, in a way that benefits everyone, and does no harm to you, your home, the animal, or the environment around us.